Melatonin: What does it do?

 - The primary medical use for melatonin is to treat sleep disorders.

 What does melatonin do?

-Melatonin plays a number of roles in the human body.
+Melatonin has a number of roles in the human body, including regulating sleep.

 Of melatonin's many functions, the best understood is the part it plays in maintaining circadian rhythms.